phhuynh241/single_axis_helicopter/README.md

 COMPONENTS
 ---
-Schematic:

-Will insert schematic when I figure it out

 1. Microcontroller: 8051 MDE Trainer Board with the DS89C450 chip
 2. Analog to Digital Converter ADC0804 - The ADC transfers the analog signal from the IR sensor to the microcontroller, and since the IR sensor outputs an analog voltage to the ADC, the ADC will output 0 to 255 and send it back to the 8051.
 This value will act as the process variable.
 3. DC Motor - The DC motor is connected by a propeller, and the DC motor can take in a voltage ranging from 0V to 5V that is supplied by the microcontroller board.
 A Pulse Width Modulation signal and a MOSFET is used to change the speed of the motor.